Program Safety Coordinator

 - Knowledge of OSHA requirements

-- Proficient Computer skills including Microsoft Outlook, Word, and Excel.
+- Computer skills including Microsoft Word and Excel

 SKILLS AND ABILITIES:

-- Strong written and verbal communication, set priorities, handle multiple tasks, problem solving, detail oriented and organized.
+- Strong written and verbal communication, set priorities, problem solving, detail oriented and organized

-- 1 year of experience working with shelters, adult rehabilitation programs, low income housing and/or HUD
+- At least one (1) year experience with shelters, adult rehabilitation programs, low income housing or Head Start/Early Head Start /ECEC programs.

 - Visio software